Where to Dance: London

 DANCE CLASS AT PINEAPPLE:

-On my visit to London I made a point of taking a class (or 3) at the infamous Pineapple Studios in Covent Garden.
+On my visit to London I made a point of taking a class at the infamous Pineapple Studios in Covent Garden.
 It’s here where West End shows are cast, and stars are made and mentored.
-You’ll find the windows foggy almost every hour of the day–the mark of a good studio.
+You’ll find the windows foggy with sweaty classes almost every hour of the day.

 What’s with the name “Pineapple”?
 The studios are on the site of an old Pineapple distributing warehouse in Covent Garden.
 Debbie Moore, Founder of Pineapple, created the studio with a specific idea in mind–

 “To make dance accessible to anyone, where absolute beginners could mix with professional dancers…”

 So two left feet or not, don’t be shy in approaching dance in London’s Theatre District.
 There’s something on the roster for everyone, novice to pro.

 Get off the Central Line at Euston and from there its only an 8-10 minute walk to the studios.